FAQs | GENERAL PROGRAM LOGISTICS

 Tours include a walk around the property to see program spaces including the garden, woodshop, horse zone, archery range, riding arena, animal areas and general meeting zones.
 Thanks for letting your students know that tours do not include animal interaction time or any hiking to areas like the Tree Fort.
 To arrange a tour, please call or email the office.

-If you have a concern that is time-sensitive and your instructor does not seem to have the availability to speak with you, please stop by the red shipping container office to speak with the Business Manager who can help by either answering your question or supporting the instructor to make time for them to speak with you.
+If you have a concern that is time-sensitive and your instructor does not seem to have the availability to speak with you, please stop by the red shipping container office to speak with Julie the Business Director who can help by either answering your question or supporting the instructor to make time for them to speak with you.